 How to use Kindle Fire as Second Monitor or How to use Kindle Fire as Second PC Screen?
 The Kindle Fire screen is great for reading books and viewing movies.
 Now, you can expand the capabilities of your Kindle screen by using the Kindle as a second screen for your computer.
-You can do so via a Kindle vnc viewer or via the iDisplay Kindle Fire app.
+You can do so via a Kindle VNC viewer or via the iDisplay Kindle Fire app.
 Read here for connecting multiple displays.

 |Did you know?
 You can easily Factory Reset a Kindle Fire if you're facing hardware or software issues.
 Give it a try by reading the tutorial on Orduh!|